Table of Contents

 Statutory accounts – the deadline for filing annual accounts is normally 9 months after the end of the company’s financial year.

-Company tax return – the deadline is normally 12 months after the end of the accounting period, but it is possible to submit your tax return and accounts at the same time.
+Company tax return – the deadline is normally 12 months after the end of the accounting period, but it is possible to submit your tax return and accounts at the same time through HMRC’s online filing service.

-Note: Dormant companies do not need to file corporation tax returns after they have told HMRC that they are dormant.
+Note: Dormant companies do not need to file Company Tax Returns after they have told HMRC that they are dormant.